Palestinian PM demands EU pressure Israel on elections

 "This is really a shocking statement by you, sir," he said of Guetta.

-Meanwhile, some 57 MEPs are piling on the pressure for the Israel to grant the EU permission to launch its election observer mission.
+Meanwhile, some 57 MEPs are piling on the pressure for Israel to grant the EU permission to launch its election observer mission.

 All signed a letter demanding Aharon Leshno-Yaar, Israel's ambassador to the EU, green light the observer mission.